William Douglas of Drumlanrig: Career in France and death

 The Douglas family had built its reputation on border warfare with the English, but this conflict had declined from the 1380s.
 Instead, the war between France and England on the continent offered opportunities for military glory.
 At the invitation of the French Dauphin Charles, Drumlanrig brought a company of 450 men to France in the fight alongside the French forces against the English.

 In 1420 he led a Scots force to defeat at Fresnay, where he lost his banner to the English forces.
 He was present during the victory against the English at the Battle of Baugé in 1421, but he probably died that same year whilst in France.
 (The later date of 1427, often presented as his year of death on genealogy websites, was instead the year his son was 'retoured' to his father, that is confirmed as his heir, when it was noted his father had died six years earlier).

 Marriage and issue

 He had one son, William Douglas, 2nd of Drumlanrig, and a daughter, Marion Douglas (born c.1402), who married Robert de Chisholm.

 There are various versions about who William Douglas married.
 Whilst most sources suggest he married Elizabeth Stewart of Durisdeer, other sources suggest he subsequently married Jean Murray (c1402) and after her death, Jacoba Douglas (c1410).

 Percy Adams, writing in 1921, omits any reference to Elizabeth and names only the two other women as his wives.
 He posits Jean Murray as the mother of his heir, William, 2nd Lord Drumlanrig.

-Similarly, Elizabeth Stewart may have married Michael Mercer (after separating from Willam) and gone on to have 3 children with him.